 "Kissing is a queer thing.
 I was standing under a tree just now - a tree that is shedding exquisite golden yellow leaves all over my garden path.
 And suddenly one leaf made the most ethereal advances to me and in another moment we were kissing each other.
 Through the silvery branches one can see the deep blue sky . . . lapis lazuli.
 I think the time has come it really has come for us to do a little courting.
 Have we ever had time to stand under trees and tell our love?
 Or to sit down by the sea and make fragrant zones for each other?
 The tea roses are in flower.
 Do you know the peculiar exquisite scent of a tea rose?
 Do you know how the bud opens - so unlike other roses and how deep red the thorns are and almost purple the leaves?"

 Other members of the Bloomsbury group were also famous for their love letters.
-Perhaps one of the most well known ones is from Virginia Woolf to Vita Sackville-West:
+Perhaps one of the most well-known ones is from Virginia Woolf to Vita Sackville-West in 1927: